aaronmams/jekyll-now/_posts/2017-03-02-why rich people should give me money instead of planned parenthood.md

 ### The Outline

-If I were tasked with using 1 million bucks to try and find votes for Planned Parenthood (against measures to defund Planned Parenthood) in the House of Reps, my high-leve strategy would look something like this:
+If I were tasked with using 1 million bucks to try and find votes for Planned Parenthood (against measures to defund Planned Parenthood) in the House of Reps, my high-level strategy would look something like this:

 1. Identify areas of high ROI - areas currently voting against PP that look like they should be voting for it.
 2. Allocate a 'first cut' of the money to getting some 'boots on the ground' intel about these areas